luizfbalves/commands/coder-scaffold.md

 ---

 This plan is ready for your approval.
 Would you like me to proceed with creating the files and folders?

+## SELF-VERIFICATION (MANDATORY)

+Before creating any files, you MUST:

+1. **Verify framework versions** - ensure recommended versions are current and stable
+2. **Check config syntax** - confirm all configuration files are syntactically valid
+3. **Validate dependencies** - ensure all listed packages exist and are compatible
+4. **Test commands** - verify setup commands are accurate and functional
+5. **Use `memory`** to log: "Verified scaffold for X framework, Y packages confirmed"

+**Only proceed with file creation after verification.**